 Original Director Keo Woolford

-Mr. Woolford was the director of the original production of Legend of Ko'olau at the McCoy Theatre at the Maui Arts & Cultural Center on Nov.
+The late Mr. Woolford was the director of the original production of Legend of Ko'olau at the McCoy Theatre at the Maui Arts & Cultural Center on Nov.
 9, 2013.
-He has directed “Three Year Swim Club,” David Whang Theatre in Los Angeles Spring 2012, reprised East-West Players Theatre Fall 2012.
+He has directed “Three Year Swim Club,” David Henry Hwang Theatre in Los Angeles Spring 2012, reprised East-West Players Theatre Fall 2012.
 Actor/writer in one-man play “I- Land” at the Hawaii Theatre.
 Actor in “The King And I” at the London Palladium, replacing actor Jason Scott Lee.
 He is the director of the award-winning feature film, “The Haumana” that has premiered in Los Angeles in 2013.
-The original production of Legend of Ko’olau on Maui was directed by Mr. Woolford.

 Writer Gary T. Kubota